-- 3.1.
-Results for student and stakeholder perceptions and actions (outcomes) should be reported in item 7.2. - 3.2b(1).
-Determining student and stakeholder dissatisfaction should be seen as more than reviewing lowstudent and stakeholder satisfaction scores.
+- more than reviewing low student and stakeholder satisfaction scores.
 It should be independently determined to identify root causes and enable a systematic remedy to avoid future dissatisfaction. - 3.2b(2).
-Information on relative satisfaction may include comparisons with competitors, - comparisons with other organizations that deliver similar products in a noncompetitive marketplace, or comparisons obtained through trade or other organizations.
+Information on relative satisfaction may include comparisons with competitors, comparisons with other organizations that deliver similar educational programs and services in a noncompetitive marketplace, or comparisons obtained through trade or other organizations.
 Such information may also include information on why students choose your competitors over you. - 3.2c.
 Customer data and information should be used to support the overall performance reviews addressed in 4.1b.
 Voice-of-the-customer and market data and information to use might include aggregated data on complaints and, as appropriate, data and information from social media.